Thomas Mooney

 Thomas Joseph Mooney (December 8, 1882 – March 6, 1942) was an American political activist and labor leader, who was convicted with Warren K. Billings of the San Francisco Preparedness Day Bombing of 1916.
-It quickly became apparent that Mooney and Billings had been convicted based on falsified evidence and perjured testimony and the Mooney case and campaigns to free him became an international cause célèbre for two decades, with a substantial number of publications demonstrating the falsity of the conviction; these publications and the facts of the case are surveyed in Richard H. Frost, The Mooney Case (Stanford University Press, 1968).
-Mooney served 22 years in prison before finally being pardoned in 1939.
+It quickly became apparent that Mooney and Billings had been convicted based on falsified evidence and perjured testimony; and the Mooney case and campaigns to free him became an international cause célèbre for two decades, with a substantial number of publications demonstrating the falsity of the conviction.
+These publications and the facts of the case are surveyed in Richard H. Frost, The Mooney Case (Stanford University Press, 1968).
+Mooney served 22 years in prison before being pardoned in 1939.

 Early life

 The son of Irish immigrants, Mooney was born in Chicago, Illinois on December 8, 1882.
 His father, Bernard, had been a coal miner and a militant organizer for the Knights of Labor in struggles so intense that after one fight he was left for dead.
-Bernard Mooney died of "miner's con" (now known as silicosis) at the age of 36, when Tom, the eldest of three surviving children, was ten years old.
+Bernard Mooney died of "miner's con" (silicosis) at the age of 36, when Tom, the eldest of three surviving children, was ten years old.
 Tom's sister Anna told neighbors that the family had originated in Holyoke, Massachusetts, not Chicago.

 Thomas held many jobs as an industrial worker before developing a career as a labor leader and socialist activist.
 As a young man, Mooney toured Europe, where he learned about socialism.
 After arriving in California, he met his wife Rena, and found a place in the Socialist Party of America and the presidential campaign of Eugene V. Debs.
+Mooney also became a member of the militant industrial union the Industrial Workers of the World.
 In 1910, Mooney won a trip to the Second International Conference in Copenhagen by selling a huge number of subscriptions to the socialist Wilshire Magazine.
 On his way home, he visited the British Trades Union Congress in Sheffield, England.

-Activism
+Preparedness Day Bombing

 Ten deaths and forty injuries resulted from the explosion in the midst of the Preparedness Day parade.
 The bombing took place at the height of anarchist violence in the United States, especially the Galleanist anarcho-communist movement of Luigi Galleani.

 Trial

-Mooney and Billings were convicted in separate trials and Mooney was sentenced to be hanged and Billings got a life sentence.
+Mooney and Billings were convicted in separate trials.
+Mooney was sentenced to be hanged and Billings to life imprisonment.
 Rena Mooney and Weinberg were acquitted.